deetorz/deetorz/README.md

 My name is Derek and I'm a Full Stack Web Developer.

-Origninally from Florida, I am currently living Japan.
+Origninally from Florida, I am currently living in Japan.

 I like to try bringing logic and creativity together through code to build some pretty cool programs and applications.